mrsuh/blog/docs/articles/2024/sqlite-index-visualization-structure/index.md

 ------------------------------------------------------------------------------------------------------------------------
 ```

 Not bad, but I could go further.
-PHP has an extension for drawing images, [imagemagick](https://www.php.net/manual/en/intro.imagick.php), allowing even more customization than the text-based version.
-After a dozen iterations, here’s the final result:
+PHP's [ImageMagick](https://www.php.net/manual/en/intro.imagick.php) extension lets you create images with more control over design and spacing than text alone.
+After about a dozen tries, here's the final version I came up with:

 ![](./images/test-tree-php.webp)

-The image now contains all the necessary data and can be clearly viewed.
+The image now includes all the needed data and is easy to read.

-In the top-left corner, there's general information about the index:
+In the top-left corner, there’s general information about the Index.
-Each level shows the total number of pages and cells for that level.
+Each level shows the total number of Pages and Cells.
-Each page displays its number, the link to its right child, and data about the first and last cell.
+Each Page shows its Page number, the link to its right child, and details about the first and last Cell.
-Each level displays only a few pages, including the first and last pages of the level.
+Only a few Pages are shown per level, including the first and last Pages for each level.
-At the first level, the root page is located.
+The root Page is located at the first level.

-To generate an image from the dump:
+Use this command to generate an image from the dump
 ```bash
 php bin/console app:render-index --dumpIndexPath=dump.txt --outputImagePath=image.webp
 ```

-Now it’s time to experiment!
+Now it's time to experiment!

-We can generate different data for the indexes and explore what's inside them.
+We can create different data for the Indexes and explore what's inside them.

-To start, it would be interesting to see how the index size increases from 1 to 1,000,000 records.
+To start, it would be interesting to see how the Index size grows from 1 to 1,000,000 records.
-Before each index image, I'll show the table's data structure, how the index was created, and how the table was populated with data.
+Before each Index image, I'll show the table's data structure, the way the Index was made, and how the table was filled with data.

 ## Index with 1 record